shhong/csprc/README.md

 3. Run a cross-validation test to find the best estimation parameter (`xvalidate`).
 4. Estimatie the PRC with the found parameter (`csprc.evaluate`).

-Take a look at the example, `hh_estimation_demo.m`, which shows the workflow in more detail.
+Take a look at the example, `demo_estimation_HH.m`, which shows the workflow in more detail.